Data flow diagram examples, symbols, types, and tips

-Whether you are improving an existing process or implementing a new one, a data flow diagram (DFD) will make the task easier.
+Data flow diagrams (DFDs) visually map your process or system, so you can uncover opportunities to improve efficiency and performance.
+Whether you are improving an existing process or implementing a new one, a data flow diagram will make the task easier.
 However, if you’ve never created a DFD before, getting started can be intimidating.
 There is a lot to take in: different levels of diagrams, symbols and notation, not to mention actually creating the diagram—navigating it all will take more than looking at a few examples.
 If you’re new to data flow diagrams, this guide will help get you started.

 What is a data flow diagram?